A plain-language guide

 I'm a senior (62+) or have a disability

-HUD 202 and 811 buildings are specifically for you.
+Look for project-based buildings reserved for your population — HUD 202 Section 8 (seniors 62+) or HUD 811 (people with disabilities).
 Many other affordable buildings also have set-aside units.
 Use our accessibility filter on listings to find buildings with ADA units.

 Browse accessible listings